anhnt094/ansible-kafka-kraft/README.md

-# Apache Kafka
+# Apache Kafka (KRaft Mode)

 ![Lint Code Base] ![Molecule]

-Ansible role to install and configure [Apache Kafka] 3.8
+Ansible role to install and configure [Apache Kafka] 4.0 in KRaft mode (without ZooKeeper)

 [Apache Kafka] is a distributed event streaming platform using publish-subscribe topics.
 Applications and streaming components can produce and consume messages